Can I buy a houseboat? The pros and cons

 As the cost of bricks and mortar properties are outpricing many first-time buyer budgets, a houseboat is a viable option for a first home.

-However, just as with standard mortgages, a marine mortgage lender will have lots of affordability criteria that you’ll need to pass before you’ll be accepted and they decide how much they’ll offer you, including:
+However, just as with standard mortgages, a marine mortgage lender will have many affordability criteria you’ll need to pass before you’ll be accepted and they decide how much they’ll offer you.

 Is living in a houseboat right for me?

 The only way to answer this question is to try before you buy.
-Consider booking a week’s holiday in both summer and winter to get a feel for living on a boat on gloriously sunny days and dreary rain-drenched ones too.
+Consider booking a week’s holiday in both summer and winter to get a feel for living on a boat on gloriously sunny days and dreary rain-drenched ones.

-Take time to consider if you could really feel comfortable residing in a compact space permanently, or whether it’s something that would actually work better as a holiday home.
+Take time to consider if you could feel comfortable residing in a compact space permanently or whether it’s something that would actually work better as a holiday home.

-While permanently moored boats can simply be connected to a direct source of water, sewage treatment and electricity, continuous cruisers need a water tank for drinking and showering and a separate sewage tank for waste, which need to be emptied manually, and require well-maintained generators for power.
+While permanently moored boats can be connected to a direct source of water, sewage treatment and electricity, continuous cruisers need a water tank for drinking and showering and a separate sewage tank for waste, which need to be emptied manually and require well-maintained generators for power.

-Also note that boats must go into a dry dock every five years and you’ll have to move out for a fortnight while the hull is scraped and repainted.
-If you’re fully informed, well prepared and happy to deal with all the different aspects of boat living – then it could be time to get on board.
+Also, note that boats must go into a dry dock every five years, and you’ll have to move out for a fortnight while the hull is scraped and repainted.
+If you’re fully informed, well prepared and happy to deal with all the different aspects of boat living, it could be time to get on board.